Torres116/CSharpTypescriptDTOConverter/README.md

 ## 📋 Project Overview

-**CSharp2Typescript** is a tool that helps convert C# classes, DTOs or types into TypeScript definitions.
+**CSharp2Typescript** is a tool that helps convert C# DTOs into TypeScript definitions.

 ---